Adrifot/Multi_Snake/README.md

 ### Controls and UI guide
 - Press SPACEBAR to PAUSE/UNPAUSE
-- You can see all the global stats of the current generation in the right side of the screen:
+- You can see all the global stats of the current generation on the right side of the screen:
 ![In-game global stats](./media/globalstats.png)
 - Click on an entity - food or snake, to see its data (easier to do when the game is paused or when `core.config.FPS` is set to a low value)
 ![in-game screenshot](./media/ingamess.png)